POLICY AND PROCEDURE

-This technique involves a specific low force, high-speed thrust is directed at the involved joint, this movement may produce an audible “click” or popping sound.
+This technique involves a specific low force, high-speed thrust is directed at the involved joint, this movement may produce an audible click, popping or cracking sound.
 This releasing noise can be explained as a release of a gas bubble from the joint.
-The sensation of manipulation may well produce instant relief to the affected area.
+The sensation associated with this release can produce relief to the affected area.

 Spinal manipulation has been shown to have a strong effect on pain fibres and acts mechanically to restore movement to areas that are deficient.
 Other manual treatment options can be applied in the form of slower movements called mobilisations.

 Sustained stretch and traction type of manoeuvres may also be utilised to aid in movement restoration

 Acupuncture has become widely used in manual and physical therapy practices; the origins of traditional acupuncture methods originate in ancient china.

 In recent times the theories underpinning this age-old treatment have been tested through more western scientific reasoning.

 The effects of acupuncture are likely a combination of the following mechanisms: